 The fort is in bad shape and at one place the sea has eaten into the fort walls.
 “If this continues, the water in the wells will turn salty and the few families, like ours, living here will face problems,” fears Shajid, the guide.
 In a few years, the mystery of the fort could find itself at the bottom of the Arabian Sea.

 Though in ruins, the remains of this artistic structure are like the most beautiful and haunting lines of an unforgettable song.
-In the leisurely walk on the fort walls, the colourful past of the Marathas become my shadow companion.
-The present attraction of inhaling the antiquity while walking amid the ancient walls, or looking through the openings in the walls, the vast body of blue waters surrounding the fort, the beautiful Queen’s beach – which was one of the most protected area of the fort a few centuries ago, shall always remain unsurpassed.
+In the leisurely walk on the fort walls, the colorful past of the Marathas becomes my shadow companion.
+The present attraction of inhaling the antiquity while walking amid the ancient walls, or looking through the openings in the walls, the vast body of blue waters surrounding the fort, the beautiful Queen’s beach – which was one of the most protected areas of the fort a few centuries ago, shall always remain unsurpassed.

-How rigth was Charles Lamb in saying – “Antiquity!
-Thou wonderous charms, what art thou? …
+How right was Charles Lamb in saying – “Antiquity!
+Thou wondrous charms, what art thou? …

 The bay between Malwan jetty and Sindhudurg is very shallow and rocky and navigable only by small canoes.
 The submerged rocks near the fort may have caused shipwrecks.
 A platform at the fort entrance serves as a jetty.
 The small Padamgad Fort built on an island opposite Sindhudurg Fort served as the Shivaji’s shipyard.
 It is possible to walk to Padamgad Fort at low tide.
 Watching the vast open sea from the ramparts lashed by the pounding waves, the spray rising nearly 20 feet is an amazing experience.